OSSystems/zephyr/samples/net/updatehub/README.rst

 By default, the updatehub application is set to start on the UpdateHub Cloud.
 For more details on how to use the UpdateHub Cloud please refer to the documentation on `updatehub.io`_.
+The UpdateHub Cloud has the option to use CoAPS/DTLS or not.
+If the user want to use the CoAPS/DTLS just need to add the ``overlay-dtls.conf`` at the build.

 If you would like to use your own server, the steps below explain how updatehub works with updatehub-ce running, started by the